rune/rune/docs/docs/multiplayer/game-over.md

 ### Player Scores

-If your game wants to give each player a score, the Rune will show a leaderboard in the game over popup, highlighting the current player.
+If your game assigns each player with a score, Rune will show a leaderboard in the game over popup, highlighting the current player.
 In case there were many players, the one with the highest score is the winner.